Frequently Asked Questions

 Yes, it can be used with cattle, ponies, goats, piglets, cats, rabbits, etc..
 If they are not used to walking on leashes, it will take some time and patience to train and get them used to being on a leash.

-Especially large animals should have been trained or be very calm and docile, otherwise the animals will pull you down or along and that is never fun or could be very dangerous.
+Especially large animals should have been trained or be very calm and docile, otherwise the animals will pull you down or along and that is never fun or could even be very dangerous.
 Also with larger animals longer leashes will be needed.

 The handle can also be used with toddlers, e.g. whenever there is a real safety concern such as in parks, near water, in parking lots, in crowds, near animals, or near traffic, etc..
 Many people frown on or disapprove of walking toddlers with leashes but it may be acceptable as it often is a question of: Walk or go out with them all safely OR don't walk with them at all.
 We all know what most toddlers prefer: They would love to go for a walk every time!.
 Walking with 3 toddlers generally is easier than with 3 dogs as dogs dart around much more, pull more, entangle much more, are much faster and often much stronger.
 However toddlers will fall often.
 Using the UTurn handle for walking 3 toddlers works much better than using 3 separate leashes or a 3-way coupler leash as couplers have a single main lead.
 With the UTurn handle you can direct each child individually, pull a toddler gently back if needed or provide slack to prevent any of the three toddlers from falling when needed.